mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 What can cause the blinking progress bar?

 1. TCP/IP connection broken; Vaadin waiting for next heartbeat, ultimately giving up and performing resync.
-This can be remedied by make heartbeats fire more rapidly.
+This can be remedied by make heartbeats fire more rapidly, or to reconfigure proxy to stop killing the connection.
 2. Vaadin receives UIDL messages out-of-order.
 Not known how to make Vaadin give up faster, and not sure whether that's even a good idea.